The most comprehensive guide online to creating a strong brand identity for your business or organization.

 When you’re just starting a business, the right name for your business is much more important than most people think.

 A strong business name can help your business get a competitive advantage.
 A weak, forgettable business name can lead to failure.

-Real coffee shop business names reviewed
+Real investment business names reviewed

 WHICH NAME IS BEST?